How to do it, where and how much it costs

 Prevention is better than cure.e

-More cases of chlamydia occur among women, likely because healthcare providers test women for this microorganism more frequently than men.
+More cases occur among women, likely because healthcare providers check women for this microorganism more frequently than men.
 If left untreated, it can lead to serious complications.
 Chlamydia infection is often asymptomatic.
-If left untreated, HPV can travel up the genital system, affecting the ovarian tubes and generating an inflammatory state that can lead to pelvic inflammatory disease and infertility.”
+If left untreated, it can travel up the genital system, affecting the ovarian tubes and generating an inflammatory state that can lead to pelvic inflammatory disease and infertility.”

 Prevention.
-Summer is one of the most risky STD periods, with many kids going on holiday searching for adventure.
+Summer is one of the most risky STD periods and tests are a great idea, with many kids going on holiday searching for adventure.
 “Awareness is low among young people, but also in schools, families and society in general, with the result that we are returning to the levels of 50 years ago – explains Giorgio Vittori, president of the Italian Society of Gynecology and Obstetrics (Sigo) –; however, it is important to know that these infections, even when they are asymptomatic or not too strong, can also lead to infertility in women.
 It often happens that you realize you have been infected only when you are trying to have a child.”